 8. Obligation to provide data

-The data we retrieve in relation to a business relationship and necessary for the fulfillment of contractual obligations must be provided.
-Provision also applies to data that we are required to obtain to fulfill legal provisions.
-If this data is not provided, then we are obliged to terminate our existing contractual relationship or reject cooperation with you.
-Specifically this applies to the following data:
+The data requested by us in the context of the business relationship and for the fulfillment of contractual obligations must be provided.
+The provision also applies to data that we must collect due to legal regulations.
+Without providing this data, we must reject you as a contractual partner or terminate an existing contractual relationship.
+Specifically, this involves the following data: